OpenHack/openhack.github.com/windsor/index.markdown

 ---
 layout: default
-title: OpenHack - Windsor
+title: OpenHack - Windsor, ON
 ---

-## Windsor
+## Windsor, ON

 ![Photo of your meetup or city!](/windsor/cover_image.jpeg)